Our Approach

 ) Using VEX EXP kits, students will learn the fundamentals of robotics such as design, build, and computer programming.
 Topics will be multidisciplinary there will be a focus on iterative design and problem solving.
 Students will explore how to integrate code with physical objects, create machines that will respond to a stimulus, and eventually create robots that can run autonomously to complete a task on their own.
 The goal of the course will be to introduce students to the expansive role robots and autonomous machines have in our society, along with providing a basic understanding in how they function.

-STEM Problem-Based Learning Honors (7154) is designed to provide students with the opportunity to use the scientific method to research areas of their choosing.
+STEM Problem-Based Learning Honors (7154) is designed to provide students with the opportunity to use professional methods to research areas of their choosing.
 Students will be permitted to perform pure scientific research, or they can develop a product or solution to a societal problem.
-Students will research local competitions for their work and enter them after they ensure that their projects conform to the various requirements.
 Students will be encouraged to make connections with local businesses and/or colleges to further develop their research.
-While some work can be completed in class, the students should expect an extraordinary amount of work beyond the class time.
-Additionally, students will have several meetings over the summer before the school year begins.
+While most of the work will be completed in class, there will be rare instances in which students will need to invest time and energy beyond the class time.
 This course meets from 8:00-8:40 each morning; students MUST be in class by 8:00 each day.
 Course enrollment is limited to 16, so students may have to complete an entrance project to qualify.

 Theology Curriculum